AdobeDocs/analytics.en/help/analyze/analysis-workspace/build-workspace-project/column-row-settings/manual-vs-dynamic-rows.md

 ---
+title: Dynamic vs static dimension values
-description: How to interact with dynamic and static items in tables.
+description: How to interact with dynamic and static dimension values in tables.
-title: Dynamic vs Static items
-uuid: caf033ef-d252-4f8a-802e-7edbbac5c8c0
 ---

-# Dynamic vs Static items in freeform tables
+# Dynamic vs static dimension values in freeform tables

-In Freeform tables, the rows and columns can contain various component items in them.
-These items can be dynamic (change with time) or static (do not change with time) depending on the analysis you want to build.
+In Freeform tables, the rows and columns can contain various component values in them.
+These values can be dynamic (change with time) or static (do not change with time), depending on the analysis that you want to build.

-## Dynamic items
+## Dynamic dimension values

-Dynamic items will change with time and are dependent on the metric being sorted by in the freeform table.
-Dynamic items are preferred when you want to analyze the top component items for a given time period.
+Dynamic dimension values change with time and are dependent on the metric being sorted by in the freeform table.
+Dynamic dimension values are preferred when you want to analyze the top items for a given time period.

-When you drop a dimension into a freeform table, dynamic rows are returned and represent the top items that correspond to the dimension, for a given metric and time period.
-You can also drop a dimension into freeform table columns and the dimension will automatically expand into the top 5 items for the dimension.
+When you drop a dimension into a freeform table, dynamic rows are returned.
+They represent the top items that correspond to the dimension for a given metric and time period.
+You can also drop a dimension into freeform table columns and the dimension automatically expands into the top 5 dimension values.

-For example, when you drag the Browser Type dimension into the table, the top Browser Type dimension items (e.g. Microsoft, Apple, Google, etc.) dynamically return to the table rows.
-If dropped into the column, the top 5 Browser Type dimension items dynamically return.
+For example, when you drag the Browser Type dimension into the table, the top Browser Type dimension values (e.g. Microsoft, Apple, Google, etc.) dynamically return to the table rows.
+If dropped into a column, the top 5 Browser Type dimension values dynamically return.

-Dynamic items will have the row filter option, and will **not** have lock and X icons present on the item.
+Dynamic dimension values have the row filter option, and do **not** have lock and X icons present.

-## Static items
+## Static dimension values

-Static items will not change with time; they are fixed items that will always be returned to the freeform table.
-Static items are preferred when you want to always analyze the same item, whether it be specific campaigns or specific days in the week.
+Static dimension values do not change with time; they are fixed components that are always returned in a freeform table.
+Static dimension values are preferred when you want to always analyze the same item, whether it be specific campaigns or specific days in the week.

-Any time you manually select and drop specific components (dimension item, metric, segment, date range) into a table, the result is a hardcoded or static list of rows or columns.
-Static items will also be created if you choose to:
+Any time you manually select and drop specific component values (dimension, metric, segment, date range) into a table, the result is a static list of rows or columns.
+Static dimension values can also be created if you choose to:

-* From rows, Right-click > Display only selected rows
+* From rows, Right-click > [!UICONTROL Display only selected rows]
-* From columns, Right-click > Make item static
+* From columns, Right-click > [!UICONTROL Make item static]

-For example, when you drag over specific Browser Type items such as Microsoft and Apple, those 2 specific items will always get pulled into the table.
+For example, when you drag over specific Browser Type items such as Microsoft and Apple, those 2 specific items always get pulled into the table.

-Static items will **not** have the row filter option, and will have lock and X icons present on the item.
-The X means the item can be easily removed from the table.
+Static dimension values do **not** have the row filter option.
+Instead, lock and X icons are present on each item.
+Click the X icon to remove that dimension value from the table.

-### Mixed dimension items
+## Mixed dimension values

-Dimension items from different dimensions can be added to rows of a table; the row header will say "Mixed Dimensions".
-These items are static items.
-For example, add items from the Browser Type dimension and other items from the Browser dimension.
+Dimension values from different dimensions can be added to the same table.
+The row header say "Mixed Dimensions" in these cases.
+These dimension values are static.
+For example, adding specific dimension values from the Browser Type dimension and other dimension values from the Browser dimension.

 ## Freeform total rows

 Dynamic and static rows behave differently in the freeform total row.
 By default:

 * Dynamic rows are summed server-side and de-duplicate metrics such as visits or visitors
-* Static rows are summed client-side and will **not** de-duplicate metrics.
+* Static rows are summed client-side and do **not** de-duplicate metrics.

 [Learn more about Workspace total](https://docs.adobe.com/content/help/en/analytics/analyze/analysis-workspace/build-workspace-project/workspace-totals.html) options for dynamic and static rows.